unixorn/awesome-zsh-plugins/README.md

 - [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 Similar to `REPORTTIME` builtin, but only outputs when user + system time >= `REPORTTIME`.
 - [communism](https://github.com/victoria-riley-barnett/Communism/) - Displays a Marx quote of the day.
 - [compe](https://github.com/tamago324/compe-zsh) - Add completion for [nvim-compe](https://github.com/hrsh7th/nvim-compe).
-- [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
-Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 - [conda (themysciradata)](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for [conda](https://conda.io) and aliases for some base functions.
 - [conda (wardhanisukoco)](https://github.com/wardhanisukoco/zsh-plugin-conda/) - Automatically loads `conda` and provides functions for detecting `conda` versions for use in themes.
 - [conda-init](https://github.com/commiyou/conda-init-zsh-plugin) - Cleans up environment variables so [conda](https://conda.io) doesn't mess up `tmux`.